Health and Safety Code 116885 User Service Line Inventory

-Under California Health and Safety Code, Lead Service Lines in Public Water Systems, added to the Health and Safety Code by Senate Bill 1398 (2016) and amended by Senate Bill 427 (2017), requires all community water systems (CWS) to compile an inventory of known partial or total lead user service lines in use in its distribution system by July 1, 2018.
-The inventory must include all user service lines that are active and those that are reasonably expected to become active in the future.
-Also, Section 116885 requires that CWS identify areas that may have lead user service lines in use, and/or identify any areas within the CWS distribution system that the CWS cannot identify the material that is being used for the service line.
-CWS will be required to propose a schedule to replace all the known lead user service lines and user service lines constructed of unknown material by July 1, 2020.
+Under California Health and Safety code, Section 116885, added by Senate Bill 1398 (2016) and amended by Senate Bill 427 (2017), all community water systems (CWS) must compile an inventory of known lead user service lines in its distribution system by July 1, 2018.
+The inventory is to include all user service lines that are active and those that are reasonably expected to become active in the future.
+In addition, the inventory has to include any areas for which the CWS cannot determine the content of the service line.
+CWS are further required to propose a schedule to replace all the known lead user service lines and user service lines constructed of unknown material by July 1, 2020.

 What is My Community Water System Required to do?

 The State Water Resources Control Board’s Division of Drinking Water (DDW) utilized the 2017, 2018 and the 2019 electronic annual reports (EARs) submitted by the CWS to gather the user service line inventory information.
 All CWS have provided DDW the information required by section 116885, along with a certified form explaining the results and detailing how the survey of the distribution system was conducted and how the inventory was compiled.
 CWS that identified lead user service lines, or user service lines containing unknown materials are now required to submit to DDW a schedule, by July 1, 2020, to replace the service lines that contain lead or unknown material.

 Who is required to comply with HSC Section 116885?